Programs & Focus Areas

 Patients having cancer surgery will be cared for on the inpatient unit that is specialized for their particular type of surgery (General Surgery, Neurosurgery, Urology, Gynecology, etc.) or through day surgery.

-St. Michael’s Hospital’s oncology team also works closely with the specialists at Princess Margaret Hospital (PMH) to ensure that patients receive the expert care that they need as PMH offers radiation services needed by many of our patients.
+St. Michael’s oncology team also works closely with the specialists at Princess Margaret Hospital to ensure that patients receive the expert care that they need.

 The oncologists and others on the health care team may discuss the option of these research studies with patients during their treatment planning.